JohnCoene/packer/README.md

 </div>

-## Usage

 At its core packer consists of functions to scaffold R packages powered by webpack and npm, these take the form of scaffolds which are built on top of packages.
-All of the functions listed below need to be run from within an R package.
+All of the scaffolds below thus need to be run from within an R package.

 * `scaffold_widget` - Scaffold an [htmlwidgets](http://www.htmlwidgets.org/) with webpack.
 * `scaffold_golem` - Use webpack with [golem](http://golemverse.org/).